Innov8ion-developer/pokebot/README.md

 # Exercise 3 #

-Memory – **I only get Pikachu?**

 # Add a condition #
 Add a condition for “Pokemon” – Now you only get Pikachu when he is asked for
 ![Alt text](/../screenshots/part3/Picture29.png?raw=true "")

-Check it: ask for pidgey, you get nothing
+Check it: ask for Pidgey, you get nothing
 ![Alt text](/../screenshots/part3/Picture30.png?raw=true "")

-Let’s add Pidgey, just to be sure
+Let’s add Pidgey
 ![Alt text](/../screenshots/part3/Picture31.png?raw=true "")

 You might be wondering why it's still not working for Pidgey...
-Probably we need to identify as a pokemon (We need to add Pidgey to the intent).
+Probably we need to identify as a pokemon (i.e.: We need to add Pidgey to the intent).

 ![Alt text](/../screenshots/pidget.png?raw=true "")